Courses may still be added prior to the end of the first week. After the first week, students must obtain the instructor’s approval to add a course.

 - Classes 1 week or less in length: 100% prior to the end of the first day (1 day)

-Fall: The preferred application deadline of June 15 helps to ensure processing before the semester begins.
+Fall: The preferred application deadline of July 1 helps to ensure processing before the semester begins.
 Applications after that date are still welcome.
-International students’ applications must be completed by May 1.

-Spring: The preferred application deadline of October 15 helps to guarantee processing before the semester begins.
+Spring: The preferred application deadline of November 1 helps to guarantee processing before the semester begins.
 Applications after that date are still welcome.
-International students’ applications must be completed by October 1.

 Fall: Try-outs/sign-up for varsity men’s and women’s soccer, men’s and women’s cross-country, and co-ed golf is August 6.
 Try-outs/sign-up for varsity men’s & women’s basketball is on October 1.
 Try-outs/sign-up for varsity men’s & women’s track and field is April 1.